ntemplon/SimpleCppGame/README.md

     `cmake --build . --config Release --target all`

 This will result in a RunMe executable in the build folder, which you can run to play the game!
+It will also create the documentation for the game at `[repository root]/docs/out/sphinx/index.html`.